-Understanding the employee relocation meaning is important for HR professionals and managers, as it involves logistical planning, financial support, and helping the employee transition smoothly to their new location.
+Understanding the employee relocation meaning is important for the managers and HR workplace, as it involves logistical planning, financial support, and helping the employee transition smoothly to their new location.
 Keep reading to discover what is employee relocation, how it affects employee mental health, and more.

 What is the Definition of Employee Relocation?